ObzenFlow/obzenflow-fsm/docs/flowip-fsm-001-mutable-context-timeouts-errors.md

 - Transition / entry / exit / timeout / unhandled handlers all receive `Arc<C>`
 - `FsmAction::execute(&self, &Context)`

-For FlowState RS and FLOWIP‑080p/080p‑part‑2, the ideal model is:
+For ObzenFlow and FLOWIP‑080p/080p‑part‑2, the ideal model is:

 - Each supervisor **owns** its FSM context.
 - The FSM and actions mutate that context directly via `&mut Context`.